#Just Adulting Legal Survival Guide

 Why is Maintaining Good Credit Important?
 Credit is valuable.
 The importance of how much credit you have and how you use it goes far beyond shopping.
 Whether you have good or poor credit can affect where you live and even where you work, because your credit record may be considered by prospective employers.
 That is why you need to understand how credit is awarded or denied and what you can do if you are treated unfairly.

 How Do I Achieve and Maintain A Good Credit Rating?
-There are a number of ways, including: maintaining a savings account, buying items on credit and paying for them on time, having a reliable source of income and establishing a credit history.
+The short answer is: buying items on credit, paying for those items on time, and repeating this process for an extended period of time with various lenders in order to establish a credit history.
 A credit rating is intended to measure your ability to repay a debt.
 Lenders look at your past record of paying bills, your individual account credit limit in relation to the account high balance, and your income or other sources of money in determining whether to extend credit.
+Therefore, having a reliable source of income and maintaining a savings account in case of emergencies makes it easier to pay bills on time, thereby ultimately contributing to a good credit rating.

 How Long Does It Take To Clear A Bad Credit Report?
 It depends on the seriousness of the past problems and the accuracy of the consumer report.
 If you believe there is inaccurate information on your credit report; you must follow the proper procedures to dispute the errors in accordance with the Fair Credit Billing Act.
-The Fair Credit Reporting Act also prevents certain credit information from being included on consumer reports if that information is more than seven years old (U.S.C § 605).
+If the negative information is accurate, the Fair Credit Reporting Act also prevents certain credit information from being included on consumer reports if that information is more than seven or ten years old, depending on the type of debt.
+(U.S.C § 605).

 What Is Collateral?
 Collateral is anything of value that can be taken by the lender if you do not pay back the loan.
 Loans that are granted based upon collateral are called “secured loans” (i.e., a home mortgage or car note).
 The lender wants to identify property owned by the borrower which has a value at least equal to the amount of the loan so that the property can be used to pay back the debt if you are unable to repay the loan.
 If the collateral’s value is not worth equal to or more than the amount of the outstanding debt, the lender may seek a deficiency judgment against you for the difference.
 There is another type of loan called an “unsecured loan” which does not require collateral, but is based on the user’s ability to pay (i.e., credit cards, student loans).